stenglein-lab/2017_GDW/Mapping_Assembly/exercise.md

 ls -lh
 ```

-the .gz file extension means this file is gzipped (compressed)
+The .gz file extension means this file is gzipped (compressed).
+Decompress it using gunzip:
-decompress it using gunzip
 ```
 gunzip GCF_000151865.2_Ttru_1.4_genomic.fna.gz
 ```